MohammedY20470/Web-Project/README.md

 # Web-Project
-Projects that I did on web development they are just simple projects.
+Projects that I did on web development they are just simple project .